 The cost of replacing it all definitely sucks, but it’s just money.
 The time it took to speak with the bank and file police reports was even worse.
 I hate that kind of headache.
 But even that wasn’t the worst part of it.
 Not even close.

 The worst part is how it made me feel about my fellow humans.

-Look, I know pickpockets exist and I wasn’t blind to the fact that there is evil in the world prior to this.
-I’ve been robbed many times before, once even while I was at home in home in Santa Barbara and someone broke in.
-Im not naïve.
+Look, I know pickpockets exist, and I wasn’t blind to the fact that there is evil in the world prior to this.
+I’ve been robbed many times before, once even while I was at home in Santa Barbara when someone broke in.
+I’m not naïve.

 I really liked leaving my bag with a stranger at a hostel and not thinking twice, though.
 I don’t want to go through the next few months or years, which is probably inevitable, being hyper vigilant and always looking around any time I’m in a crowd.
 I don’t want it to affect my opinion of Berlin, but I also don’t want to go through this again.

 Today I rode my Airbnb host’s bike out to a breakfast joint in Queens during a long layover en route back home.
 I don’t have a phone right now so there was nothing to distract me as I sat at breakfast alone.The server came over and casually chatted with me, and the people behind me at the tables all did so with each other, too.

 “Which high school did you go to?
 NO WAY!
 What year did you graduate?
 You must know my cousin, Charlie.”